Complex PTSD Symptoms And Treatment

 "Ted is an example of what a person is gifted to do!!!
 Has given me direction to go forward with complex PTSD.
 It's been a productive year and looking to more growth."

 "Dr. Cooley was able to identify my needs and address appropriate therapy.
 I no longer have PTSD events that are not manageable.
-He has give me tools and resources to deal with my issues.
+He has given me tools and resources to deal with my issues.
 I became brave enough to make positive change in my life and found I could experience joy and genuine love."